 - One of the main factors that will have economic impact on the future of the District will be how the Wisconsin Legislature continues to fund education.
 Each year as the state budget is being developed; educational institutions cannot be sure what the impact will be to their budget.
 As school districts live under revenue limits, the numbers used to generate that limit are critical to the operations of public education. - Another factor that will have economic impact on the District is the number of students that are enrolled.
 This number is what is used to generate the revenue limit and amount of money that can be raised to fund the schools.
-Since 2004-2005 to this year the full time equivalency in the District has increased.
-At this time future student enrollment projections are projected to increase slightly; as this happens, budget adjustments and cuts will have to be made to account for this.
-This number also plays into decisions regarding the District's facilities. - Health insurance is an issue that will be continuously reviewed and changes will be made to keep the District compliant with the Affordable Care Act.
-This will have financial impact on the District that must be considered. - The District will redevelop pay schedules for the support staff during 2017-2018.
-A pay structure for the administrators will also be looked at during the year. - During 2017-2018 the District will await the results of the referendum and proceed depending on those results.
+At this time the District does have a slight decline in enrollment.